Hong Kong, Shenzhen deluged by heaviest rain on record

 All schools, some subway stations and offices in the Guangdong city of Shenzhen were shut on Friday.

-Residents holding onto safety lines stepped gingerly through knee-deep water in the metropolis of 17.7 million people, videos from state media showed.
+Residents holding onto safety lines stepped gingerly through knee-deep water in Shenzhen, videos from state media showed.

-A rainfall log showed 465.5 mm (1.5 ft) of rain fell in Shenzhen over a 12-hour period, the highest since records began in 1952.
+A rainfall log showed 465.5 mm (1.5 ft) of rain fell in Shenzhen over a 12-hour period, the most since records there began in 1952.

 Daily rainfall in the city in the Pearl River Delta linking Hong Kong to China's mainland was expected to exceed 500 mm, Shenzhen media said.